AviatrixSystems/Docs/HowTos/UserSSL_VPN_Google_SAML_Config.rst

    This step is usually done by the Google Admin.

 #.
-Login to the Google Admin portal
+Log in to the Google Admin portal.
 #.
 Follow `Google documentation <https://support.google.com/a/answer/6087519?hl=en>`__ to create a new **custom** application.

-   Click on the `Setup My Own Custom App`
+   Click **Setup My Own Custom App**.

    |imageStep1|

-   Scroll down to `Option 2`.
-Click the `Download` button next to the `IDP metadata` label.
+   Scroll down to Option 2.
+Click **Download** next to the "IDP metadata" label.

    |imageStep2|